enkidevs/curriculum/python/core/console-and-operators/py-practice-data-operations.md

   - '[Video tutorial on iterator](https://www.youtube.com/watch?v=x0zbvyX7XQM){video}'
 ---

-# Practice python iterator
+# Practice python data transformations

 ---
 ## Exercise

-Practice working with python `iterator`.

 Click *Launch Exercise* to open Codewars.

 On the website you will find a description of the exercise.
 Read this description carefully.

 When you are ready to give it a try press the blue *Train* button and write your solution.

 To test your solution press the blue *Attempt* button.